hasindu2008/f5c/_docs/example-usage.md

 f5c meth-freq -i meth.tsv -s > meth-freq.tsv
 ```

-## Resource efficient Methylation calling workflow for a dataset with many ultra-long reads
+## Resource efficient methylation calling workflow for a dataset with many ultra-long reads

 In the following example, the system is assumed to have an 32-core CPU and a GPU with 16 GB memory.
 You can change the number of threads depending on your CPU.
 Set -K and -B depending on the available GPU memory.